Anonymous-AAA/Errory/README.md

     * Initial Release
 * 0.2
     * Added Runtime error reporting
+    * Reports stored in a subfolder
+    * Report overwrite issue resolved
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Disclaimer
-The project is under development , if you find some error or unexpected behaviour please contact at alenantonyme@gmail.com
+The project is under development , if you find some error or unexpected behaviour please contact me at alenantonyme@gmail.com

 ## License